 Mount Lilydale Mercy College welcomes all families to the College community.
 The College is committed to the provision of a supportive environment where each student is encouraged to develop a love of God, of life, of others and of learning.

 The House system is central to Pastoral Care.
 Each student is assigned to a House upon enrolment at the College.
-Students participate in many activities within the school based House system, such as music, drama, and sporting events including swimming, as well as athletics and Mercy Day activities.
+Students participate in many activities within the school-based House system, such as Music, Performance and Sports events including Swimming, Athletics and Mercy Day activities.

 The College Houses

 - Carr Named in honour of Archbishop Carr of Melbourne